HBalable/atd-apprentice-module-summaries/unit_10_vfx_craft.md

 *image: Carlos Parmentier*

-FX TDs (short for Effects Technical Directors) are responsible for using simulations in order to create creative 3D geometry
+FX TDs (short for Effects Technical Directors) are responsible for using simulations in order to create creative 3D geometry caches.

 <!--
 Effects Technical Directors (FX TDs) are the digital versions of the traditional on-set special effects crew.
 They are in charge of creating things that are too complex to animate manually, and need to be run as computer simulations instead, including fire, destruction, dust, water, cloth, smoke and magic.
 They take animation and geometry data from other departments, and set up simulations to interact with them, for example bringing in a building model and destroying it, or taking a roto animated (sometimes called ‘body tracked’) model of a character casting a spell and adding the magic swirls that will then be rendered and composited over footage of the real actor.
 The data produced by the simulations is sometimes lit and rendered out by the FX department, but is usually sent to the Lighting Artists/TDs to create the final images.